jrgcmu/BBpandoc/README.md

 # About

 These scripts allow you to call Pandoc from within BBEdit or Textwrangler.
+If you use BBEdit, you may prefer to use the [BBDoc package](https://github.com/jrgcmu/BBDoc), which also includes a simple preview filter.

 # Installation instructions